dijasila/Atomic-Simulation-Recipees/README.md

 Make a screening study
 ----------------------
-A screening study what we call the a simultaneous automatic study of many materials.
+A screening study what we call a simultaneous automatic study of many materials.
 ASR has a set of tools to make such studies easy to handle.
 Suppose we have an ASE database that contain many atomic structures.
 In this case we take OQMD12 database that contain all unary and binary compounds on the convex hull.